ftobler/miniPrinter/README.md

 See Project on https://www.thingiverse.com/thing:3045799

-Like Cura the Licence is GPL.
+Like Marlin the Licence is GPL.